Find Healing That Meets You Where You Are

 In our work together, we might explore:

-Childhood or attachment wounds that still shape your relationships
+• Childhood trauma or attachment wounds that shape your relationships

 We’ll move slowly and intentionally.
 You’ll never be pushed to go deeper than feels safe.
 This is your space—to feel, process, explore, and begin again.